 - The fund is likely to have to last longer.

 Pension Freedoms have given people far more flexibility and choice with their retirement options.

-There are 3 main options
+There are three main options at retirement:

 ✓ You don’t have to take benefits at your target retirement age.